leschiffres/leschiffres.github.io/mddocs/ml_and_stats/hypothesis-testing.md

 ---
-title: "Hypothesis Testing (Test)"
+title: "Hypothesis Testing (Draft)"
-description: "Hypothesis & Statistical Testing explained"
+description: "How can you prove if your friend is lying about his basketball shooting skills?"

 date: "05/17/2024"
 categories:
   - Statistics
   - Hypothesis Testing
 ---

-# Hypothesis Testing

 Hypothesis or statistical testing is a really useful method in statistics that allows us to investigate and measure the validity of our assumptions.